EdenKupe/anarchysf/pages/o/000900 George Orwell.md

 The book tied for the Libertarian  Futurist Society Hall of Fame Award in 1984.

+For <a href="https://greenanarchy.anarchyplanet.org/files/2012/05/greenanarchy17.pdf">A.Morefus</a>, writing in _Green Anarchy_ 17 in 2012, the novel stands as "the all-time classic understanding of techno-fascism."

 In July 2024 the work was the subject of an online <a href="https://carneross.substack.com/p/1984-an-anti-capitalist-tract">essay</a> by anarchist Carne Ross.